-County public transportation is generally available to the residents of Fairmont with limited access to others in the county.
-The Fairmont-Marion County Transit Authority has several daily runs available from Monday through Friday between the hours of 8:00 a.m. and 5:30 p.m. within Marion County.
-There are also Monday through Friday routes to nearby Harrison County and the Veterans Hospital, and to Monongahela County and Ruby Memorial Hospital.
-There are Wednesday runs to shopping malls in those counties as well.
+The Fairmont Marion County Transit Authority has several daily runs available from Monday through Friday from 8:00 a.m. to 5:30 p.m. within Marion County.
+There are also Monday through Friday trips to nearby Harrison County and the Veterans Hospital, and to Monongalia County and Ruby Memorial Hospital.
+There are Wednesday runs to shopping malls in those counties.
+Other routes include: Edgemont Loop, Unity Terrace, Jackson Addition, Barrackville, Pleasant Valley, Whitehall, Rivesville, Carolina, Mannington, Hundred, Fairview, and Mt.
+Harmony.
+There are limited Saturday routes available within Marion County between the hours of 8:00 a.m. and 5:30 p.m.